maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/register-to-vote/missed-voter-registration-deadline.md

 This is called Conditional Voter Registration (CVR) or Same-Day Registration.
 Your vote will be counted after elections officials verify your voter registration and confirm that you have not already voted in this election.

-Check [here](https://caearlyvoting.sos.ca.gov) to find locations where you can register and vote at the same time--all the way up through Election Day!
+Check [here](https://caearlyvoting.sos.ca.gov) to find locations where you can register and vote at the same time - starting early and going all the way up through Election Day!

 After the election, check the [Secretary of State's website](http://www.sos.ca.gov/elections/ballot-status/) or call 800-345-VOTE (8683) to learn how to see whether your ballot was counted.
 If it wasn't counted, you'll also be able to see the reason why.